 We study the impact of accountability pressure in Texas public high schools in the 1990s on postsecondary attainment and earnings, using administrative data from the Texas Schools Project (TSP).
-We find that high schools respond to the risk of being rated Low-Performing by increasing student achievement on high-stakes exams.
+Schools respond to the risk of being rated Low-Performing by increasing student achievement on high-stakes exams.
 Years later, these students are more likely to have attended college and completed a four-year degree, and they have higher earnings at age 25.
-However, we find no overall impact - and large declines in attainment and earnings for low-scoring students - of pressure to achieve a higher accountability rating.
+However, we find no overall impact of accountability pressure to achieve a higher rating, and large negative impacts on attainment and earnings for the lowest-scoring students.

 Document Object Identifier (DOI): 10.3386/w19444